a2life/shogi-board/readme.md

 See the first example on index.html

 Note: In original release, Behavior of Vite was to generate two JavaScript files, index.[hash].js and vendor.[hash].js.
 Later release of Vite has modified this default behavior to not split the code so there will be a single JavaScript file,  index-[hash].js.
 In this project, the original setup is preserved with a custom rollup option in the vite.config.ts.
-If single index.js is preferred, remove the rollup options from vite.config.ts.
+If a monolithic JavaScript file, index-[hash].js is preferred, remove the rollup options from vite.config.ts.